amrmhassan/smart-wallet/time line.md

 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

-# user the syncfusion date time picker to edit, pick date

-# there is an error with syncing

-# edit the doShowChart in the profile details screen to handle if the age is greater than one but there is no transactions

 [Soon]
 when editing a profile the new profile is pushed to the start of the profiles --(fix that by sorting them according to the lastActivated time and the createdAt time)